emerald-dao/beginner-dapp-course/chapter2.0/day4/README.md

 ```

 Because of the `onChange` handler, it will call the function inside of the `{}` brackets every time the input is changed.
 That function takes in an `e`, which represents an "event" of the input field changing, and calls `setNewGreeting` (which changes the `newGreeting` variable) to `e.target.value`, which is the value that we type into the box.

+You will test out if this works inside your Quests.

 ## Conclusion